Evan Lysacek: Coaches and choreographers

-Lysacek trained with Carroll at the Toyota Sports Center in El Segundo, California.
+Lysacek trained with Carroll at the Toyota Sports Center in El Segundo.
 After Carroll moved to Palm Springs, they decided to meet midway at the Ice Castle International Training Center in Lake Arrowhead and Ontario, California, and Karen Kwan-Oppegard coached him at the East West Ice Palace in Artesia, California.
 In June 2013, Carroll moved back to the Toyota Sports Center.

 Lysacek has worked with many choreographers over the years, including Oleg Epstein and Kurt Browning.
-Both his programs for the 2007–2008 season were choreographed by Lori Nichol.
+Both of his programs for the 2007–2008 season were choreographed by Lori Nichol.
 He worked with Tatiana Tarasova on his programs for the 2008–2009 season.
 He returned to Nichol for the 2009–2010 season.

 Endorsements and public life

-Lysacek supports a number of charities.
+Lysacek supported a number of charities.
 He participated in Target – A Time for Heroes, a celebrity charity event benefiting the Elizabeth Glaser Pediatric AIDS Foundation.
-He also supports the Dana–Farber Cancer Institute (Jimmy Fund).
+He also supported the Dana–Farber Cancer Institute (Jimmy Fund).
 He began supporting Figure Skating in Harlem in 2006 and is a board member of the charity.
-Lysacek has attended their benefit gala in New York City regularly.
+Lysacek has regularly attended their benefit gala in New York City.

 Following his win at the 2009 World Figure Skating Championships, Lysacek acquired many sponsors, including Coca-Cola, AT&T, and Ralph Lauren.
 He also served as a spokesperson for Total Gym.
 In 2011, he switched agents from International Management Group to Creative Artists Agency.
 Lysacek left Creative Artists Agency in April 2012 and was represented by Shep Goldberg until his death in November 2014.

 In April 2012, the U.S. Department of State's Bureau of Educational and Cultural Affairs named Lysacek a Sports Envoy.

 Costumes

-In the past, Lysacek has worn costumes designed by Christian Dior, Gianfranco Ferre, Alexander McQueen, and Vera Wang, American fashion designer and former figure skater.
+In the past, Lysacek has worn costumes designed by Christian Dior, Gianfranco Ferre, Alexander McQueen, and Vera Wang.
 Wang created the mock tuxedo Lysacek wore when he won the 2009 World Championships.
 Lysacek and Wang also collaborated to design his costumes for the 2010 Winter Olympics, as well as those worn for the rest of the 2009–2010 season.

 Dancing with the Stars

 Lysacek was a celebrity contestant on Dancing with the Stars for the tenth season, which premiered on Monday, March 22, 2010.
-He and his professional dance partner Anna Trebunskaya made it to the finals and finished in second place to Nicole Scherzinger and Derek Hough.
+He and his professional dance partner Anna Trebunskaya finished in second place.